quii/learn-go-with-tests/context-aware-reader.md

 They combined two simple abstractions (`context.Context` and `io.Reader`) to solve this problem.

-Let's try and TDD some functionality so that we can wrap an `io.Reader` so it can be cancelled.
+Let's try and TDD some functionality so that we can wrap an `io.Reader` so it can be canceled.

 Testing this poses an interesting challenge.
 Normally when using an `io.Reader` you're usually supplying it to some other function and you don't really concern yourself with the details; such as `json.NewDecoder` or `ioutil.ReadAll`.